QuienJames/CodingPortfolio/README.md

-CodingPortfolio
+Greetings!
 ===============

-Coding portfolio showcasing programs and applications.
+This is my (James Quien) coding portfolio.
-Herein are programs created during my programming studies, inside and outside the classroom.
+Herein are programs and applications created during my programming studies, inside and outside the classroom.

 Featured:
 Path Finder (C++)- Search program to efficiently find the shortest path between two points and all checkpoints in a maze